 So if the base oil is used to expose your skin to other ingredients, it doesn’t really matter which one we choose.
 They’re otherwise completely inert, right?
 Wrong.
 Carrier oils can have their own properties and characteristics as well.
 After all, they’re extracted from a very natural source.

-If you’ve spent much time on this site, you’ll know that I buy my base oils from Mountain Rose, in my opinion natural is always best, because nature is the pharmacy of our back yards, our forests and in our oceans.
+If you’ve spent much time on this site, you’ll know that I buy my base oils online, in my opinion, natural is always best, because nature is the pharmacy of our back yards, our forests and in our oceans.

 Long Oils and Short Oils